tydeno/Ploto/README.md

 # PlotoMove
-Heavy WORK IN PROGRESS HERE!
-It continously searches for final Plots on your OutDrives and moves them to your desired location.
+Continously searches for final Plots on your OutDrives and moves them to your desired location.
 I do this for transferring plots from my plotting machine to my farming machine.

 ## Get-PlotoPlots